Frank Ifield: 1960s success

+Ifield twice entered the UK heats for the Eurovision Song Contest.
+He came in second in the 1962 heat with "Alone Too Long" (losing to Ronnie Carroll).
+In the 1976 heat he tried with "Ain't Gonna Take No for an Answer", finishing last of 12.

 Later years

-In 1991, Ifield returned to the UK chart when a dance remix of "She Taught Me How to Yodel", renamed, "The Yodelling Song", was billed as Frank Ifield featuring the Backroom Boys, reached No. 40 in the UK Singles Chart.
-In more than 30 years, it became his 16th appearance on that list.
+In 1991, Ifield returned to the UK chart when a dance remix of "She Taught Me How to Yodel", renamed "The Yodeling Song" and billed as Frank Ifield featuring the Backroom Boys, reached No. 40 on the UK Singles Chart.
+In more than 30 years, it became his 16th appearance on the chart.
 The song was mentioned by Victor Meldrew in the One Foot in the Grave episode, "Love and Death".

+In 2003, Ifield was inducted into the Australian Roll of Renown.
+Ifield was inducted into the ARIA Hall of Fame at the ARIA Music Awards of 2007.
+In June 2009, he was presented with the Medal of the Order of Australia for "service to the arts as an entertainer".
+He was first married to Gillian Bowden (1965–88) and the couple had two children.
+His second marriage was to Carole Wood (1992 to his death).
+In 2005, he co-wrote his autobiography I Remember Me: the First 25 Years, with Pauline Halford.

 Personal life

-Ifield married Gillian Bowden, a dancer at the London Palladium, on 6 July 1965 at Marylebone Register, London.
-Ifield starred as Dave Kelly, and Bowden appeared as a dancer, in the comedy musical film, Up Jumped a Swagman (December 1965).
+Ifield married Gillian Bowden, a dancer at the London Palladium, on 6 July 1965 at Marylebone Register Office, London.
+Ifield starred as Dave Kelly, and Bowden appeared as a dancer in the comedy musical film Up Jumped a Swagman (December 1965).
 The couple had two children.